Welcome to the website of the Danby Group Parish Council.

 1972 Was somewhat a landmark year as representatives from Commondale and Westerdale were welcomed and the Danby Group Parish Council came into being.

 Today nine Councillors represent the afore mentioned communities with the main service provision being the responsibility of Scarborough Borough Council and North Yorkshire County Council.
-The Parish Council does of course maintain strong links with the North Yorkshire Moors National Park Authority especially in respect of planning issues and the photo above shows the North Yorkshire Moors National Park Centre at Danby.
+The Parish Council does of course maintain strong links with the North York Moors National Park Authority especially in respect of planning issues and the photo above shows the North York Moors National Park Centre at Danby.